maqndon/homebrew-audio/README.md

 Feel free to issue a PR adding additional formulae or improving the existing ones.

 You can try to commit these formulae to main homebrew but be aware that usually each formula has some problems that make it not fulfill the minimum acceptable [formula criteria](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Acceptable-Formulae.md) (mostly *head-only*)

+## Ardour 5

+I will try to install all the dependencies from https://nightly.ardour.org/list.php via home-brew with custom Formulae